-Theme 2 Drug Research Learning Objective 2.3 Recognise drug development(s) and evaluate efficacy, safety, quality and cost effectiveness Knowledge Skills describe the process of drug dev evaluate new drug applications f and quality identify the working and role of Zealand regulatory authorities explain generic medicines, inclus and bioequivalence studies recognise the opposing viewpoin pressures involved to market and drugs discuss the process of paediatric development, including Europea American guidelines evaluate new drug applications f indications to, the paediatric age for efficacy, safety the Australian/New ding drug patents hts and the d subsidise new drug in and North contribute to the evaluation of a new drug application provide expert clinical/scientific reports contribute to drug evaluation committees illustrate an awareness of sources and influence of bias. and quality.
-Teaching and Learning Methods secondment to drug regulatory agency and/or industry attendance at drug evaluation committee meetings preparation of written reports evaluation of written reports/manuscripts evidence of involvement in pharmacopolitics, including companies. g interactions with regulatory bodies and drug
+Theme 2 Drug Research Learning Objective 2.3 Recognise drug de and cost effective evelopment(s) and evaluate efficacy, safety, quality ness Knowledge Skills describe the process of drug devices of drug applications is and quality identify the working and role of Zealand regulatory authorities explain generic medicines, incluand bioequivalence studies recognise the opposing viewpoid pressures involved to market and drugs discuss the process of paediatric development, including Europeat American guidelines evaluate new drug applications to indications to, the paediatric age velopment for efficacy, safety the Australian/New ding drug patents nts and the d subsidise new drug an and North for, or extension of e for efficacy, safety contribute to the evaluation of a new drug application provide expert clinical/scientific reports contribute to drug evaluation committees illustrate an awareness of sources and influence of bias.
+Teaching and Learning Meth and quality. • secondment to drug regulatory secondment to drug regulatory agency and/or industry • attendance at drug evaluation of attendance at drug evaluation committee meetings • preparation of written reports preparation of written reports evaluation of written reports/manuscripts • evidence of involvement in phar companies. evidence of involvement in pharmacopolitics, including interactions with regulatory bodies and drug companies.

-Theme 2 Drug Research Learning Objective 2.4 Explain the ethical aspects of drug related research Knowledge Skills discuss the principles of ethics a process of research describe the safety requirement subjects - • write a submission to an ethics committee. • discuss the principles of ethics as applied to research in children.
-Teaching and Learning Methods preparation, under supervision, of an ethics application
+Theme 2Drug Research Learning Objective 2.4 Explain the ethica l aspects of drug related research Knowledge Skills discuss the principles of ethics surrounding the process of research • write a submission to an ethics committee. describe the safety requirements of research subjects • discuss the principles of ethics as applied to research in children.
+Teaching and Learning Methods • preparation, under supervision, of an ethics application